 Czar of Propaganda

 It is the responsibility of the Czar of Propaganda to create the cover Art.
-It is also the responsibility of the Czar of propaganda to create the “See you next year” back page for the booklet.
+It is also the responsibility of the Czar of Propaganda to create the “See you next year” back page for the booklet.

 Web Master